fjahr/lightning-mw/07-routing-gossip.md

 ## Recommendations for Routing

-When calculating a route for an HTLC, both the `cltv_expiry_delta` and the fee need to be considered: the `cltv_expiry_delta` contributes to the time that funds will be unavailable in the event of a worst-case failure.
+When calculating a route for an HTLC, both the `locktime_expiry_delta` and the fee need to be considered: the `locktime_expiry_delta` contributes to the time that funds will be unavailable in the event of a worst-case failure.
 The relationship between these two attributes is unclear, as it depends on the reliability of the nodes involved.

-If a route is computed by simply routing to the intended recipient and summing the `cltv_expiry_delta`s, then it's possible for intermediate nodes to guess their position in the route.
-Knowing the CLTV of the HTLC, the surrounding network topology, and the `cltv_expiry_delta`s gives an attacker a way to guess the intended recipient.
-Therefore, it's highly desirable to add a random offset to the CLTV that the intended recipient will receive, which bumps all CLTVs along the route.
+If a route is computed by simply routing to the intended recipient and summing the `locktime_expiry_delta`s, then it's possible for intermediate nodes to guess their position in the route.
+Knowing the locktime of the HTLC, the surrounding network topology, and the `locktime_expiry_delta`s gives an attacker a way to guess the intended recipient.
+Therefore, it's highly desirable to add a random offset to the locktime that the intended recipient will receive, which bumps all locktimes along the route.

-In order to create a plausible offset, the origin node MAY start a limited random walk on the graph, starting from the intended recipient and summing the `cltv_expiry_delta`s, and use the resulting sum as the offset.
+In order to create a plausible offset, the origin node MAY start a limited random walk on the graph, starting from the intended recipient and summing the `locktime_expiry_delta`s, and use the resulting sum as the offset.
 This effectively creates a _shadow route extension_ to the actual route and provides better protection against this attack vector than simply picking a random offset would.